fedewulff/file_uploader/README.md

 <h1 align="center">File uploader</h1>

-<p align="center">A back end cloud file uploader project that uses EJS for renderind from <a href="https://www.theodinproject.com/lessons/nodejs-file-uploader">Odin</a></p>
+<p align="center">A back end cloud file uploader project that uses EJS for rendering from <a href="https://www.theodinproject.com/lessons/nodejs-file-uploader">Odin</a></p>

 <h3>Demo: <a href="https://teenage-alanah-fede-org-6a2490a6.koyeb.app">File uploader</a></h3>